EmbedITCZ/jbehave-support/jbehave-support-core/docs/Expression-commands.md

 #### BYTES
 Provides byte array for string in SOAP or REST requests.
 * param - string
-* result - reference in meaning TestContext to byte array
+* result - TestContext reference pointing to byte array

 #### CONCAT
 This command simply concatenates the arguments it is supplied with.
 It can concatenate two and more arguments and the arguments can be commands as well.